ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The correlation result of $$r = 0.791$$ tend to go in the direction of a linear correlation between the chocolate consumption and the number of laureates per capita.

 We can already comment that the small number of countries of the dataset could be an issue.
-Are the set of 23 countries a good representation of the variety of the ensemble of all (~200) countries?
+Are the set of 23 countries a good representation of the variety of all (~200) countries?

-Thereafter three other limitations are listed by the author itself of the study.
+Thereafter three other limitations are listed by the note's author himself.

 **Dependence between chocolate laureate consumption and mean consumption**